tgroshon/tommygroshong.com/content/posts/leading-effective-teams.md

 experience, you can ask all the little nitty gritty questions that come up during the work but that you never remember by tomorrow's daily standup or next week's manager 1:1.
-This is valuable not only to the newbie but also to the long-time team member just stepping into a new tree of React components that they hadn't ever worked on.
+This is valuable not only to the newbie but also to the long-time team member just stepping into a new project.

 I've found it useful to set team goals and follow-up plans when introducing or increasing the amount of pair programming on a team.
 Setting daily targets of 30